SimonGoring/neotomadb-manual/_build/html/_sources/tables_dataset.txt

     -  nig3, strf0, elas2, sicc0; Th2 T12 Tb+

     -  Ld°4, , Dg+, Dh+
+..

 .. _Projects:

 Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This table stores a list of database projects that have supplied data to Neotoma.
 These include the databases that were merged in the initial development of Neotoma as well as other independent projects that continue to assemble data for a particular region or data type.
 Some of these projects have developed relational databases, whereas others have compiled data in flat files.
-This table is referenced by the :ref:`DatabaseSubmissions` table.
+This table is referenced by the :ref:`DatasetSubmissions` table.

 +-----------------------+----------------+------+------------+
 | **Table: Projects**                                        |